AndriyKalashnykov/k8s-mysql-init-data/readme.md

 ./list.sh
 ```

-The above command creates a Pod that hosts two containers: the init container
+The above command creates a Pod that hosts two containers: the init container - `fetch`
-and the application one.
-Let’s have a look at the interesting aspects of this
+and the application container - `mysql`.
-definition:

 The init container is responsible for downloading the SQL file that contains the
 database dump.
-We use the mwendler/wget image because we only need the wget
+We use the `akalahnykov/wget:1.0` image because we only need the `wget`
 command.
 The destination directory for the downloaded SQL is the directory used
 by the MySQL image to execute SQL files (`/docker-entrypoint-initdb.d`).
 This
 behavior is built into the MySQL image that we use in the application container.
 The init container mounts `/docker-entrypoint-initdb.d` to an [emptyDir](https://www.alibabacloud.com/blog/kubernetes-volume-basics-emptydir-and-persistentvolume_594834)
 volume.
 Because both containers are hosted on the same Pod, they share the same
-volume.
-So, the database container has access to the SQL file placed on the
+volume and MySQL database container has access to the SQL dump file placed on the
 emptyDir volume.

 The imported table `user_details` is in `your_database` schema.